‘Tenet’ has middling release in U.S. as Hollywood reopens on Labor Day weekend

 Still, while not overwhelming, the opening numbers offer a rebuttal of sorts to the many pundits — and rival studios — who said releasing a major film during the third-quarter of 2020 was unwise.
 In the wake of the shutdown, many studios have moved films to 2021 or to on-demand platforms.

-Rival studios are also watching the “Tenet” release to gauge whether movie-goers are likely to emerge from their homes once the pandemic eases.
-Many studios still have major releases scheduled for the U.S. in the fourth quarter: MGM, the James Bond installment “No Time to Die;” and Disney, “Black Widow,” and “West Side Story.”
+Rival studios are also watching the “Tenet” release to gauge whether moviegoers are likely to emerge from their homes once the pandemic eases.
+Many studios still have major releases scheduled for the U.S. in the fourth quarter: MGM’s James Bond installment “No Time to Die”; and Disney’s “Black Widow,” and “West Side Story.”
 Warner Bros. itself is using “Tenet” as a gateway to other big releases inn the coming months, including “Wonder Woman 1984” and “Dune.”

 Executives at theater chains are trying to stay optimistic about “Tenet’s” domestic release.

 “We had a lot of sellout shows.
-Unfortunately, some of them were 50 people and some were 25 people,” said Mooky Greidinger, chief executive of Cineworld, which owns Regal, the country’s second largest chain; he noted social distancing requirements limit theaters to as little as 25 percent capacity in some markets.
-“But in general it looked like the campaign worked,” he said.
+Unfortunately, some of them were 50 people and some were 25 people,” said Mooky Greidinger, chief executive of Cineworld, which owns Regal, the country’s second largest cinema chain; he noted social distancing requirements limit theaters to as little as 25 percent capacity in some markets.
+“But in general, it looked like the campaign worked,” he said.

 He encouraged patience in judging the outcome.
-“If you want to see the total result, you need to wait for Monday a week from tomorrow,” Greidinger said, noting that more markets will be open and people will continue to come out in existing ones.
+“If you want to see the total result, you need to wait for Monday a week from tomorrow,” Greidinger said, noting more markets will be open and people will continue to come out in existing ones.

-WB hopes the lack of competition and Nolan’s historic pattern of movies that perform strongly well into their second month of release can provide a boost.
+Warner Bros. hopes the lack of competition and Nolan’s historic pattern of movies that perform strongly well into their second month of release can provide a boost.

 Meanwhile, “Tenet” continues to steam ahead overseas.
 After a strong debut last weekend, the film reached $126 million internationally this weekend, with numbers pacing well in many territories.

 In France, for instance, the movie has taken in $10.7 million in its first 10 days of release, a reasonably respectable fraction of the inflation-adjusted $51 million “Inception” grossed in 2010.
-In Germany the number was $8.7 million compared to $44 million for “Inception;" “Tenet” there also dropped just 24 percent compared to its opening weekend, a very small number.
+In Germany, the number was $8.7 million compared to $44 million for “Inception”; “Tenet” there also dropped just 24 percent compared to its opening weekend, a very small number.

-“Tenet” opened in China this weekend too, where it grossed $30 million amid competition from local-language hit “The Eight Hundred.”
+“Tenet” opened in China this weekend, too, where it grossed $30 million amid competition from local-language hit “The Eight Hundred.”
 The movie will face more competition next weekend as Disney opens “Mulan” there.

 Overall, “Tenet’s” overseas $126 million total is at least on the path to approaching “Inception,” which drew an inflation-adjusted $635 million in 2010.
-A figure even half that sum, many analysts believe, will be solid in a climate where public life is so uncertain.
+A figure even half that sum, many analysts say, will be solid in a climate where public life is so uncertain.

 The “Tenet” rollout comes as Disney attempted a different model for “Mulan,” its live-action reboot that had also been postponed multiple times.
 The company earlier this summer decided to release the film as a premium $30 purchase to Disney Plus subscribers in the many territories where the service has launched, which includes the U.S. and much of Western Europe.
 But it has put the film in theaters in other places.